ChaoxZ61/Capstone_Group1-Marketing-Analytics-/README.md

 # File Explained

-**ProjectManagementPlan.pdf** The pdf version of agile project management plan using jiro.
+**ProjectManagementPlan.pdf** The pdf version of agile project management plan using Jira.

 **ProjectProposal.pdf** The overall project proposal which contains Executive Summary, Introduction, and Project Description.